crystal-bit/godot-game-template/readme.md

 It worked well when used by small teams in game jams, but it should be generic enough to work for mid sized teams as well.

-Easily customizable and extendable for jams or larger projects

 ## Used by

 | Logo                                                                                                                                        | Godot | Title                      | Link                                                                                                                                                                                                                   |